 - Ronnie Dunn of Brooks & Dunn co-produced Wade Hayes' 2001 album Highways & Heartaches.
-Another producer on this album was Terry McBride, then the bassist in Brooks & Dunn's road band following the demise of his own band, McBride & the Ride.
+Another producer on this album was Terry McBride, formerly Lead Bassist of McBride & the Ride and a then-member of Brooks & Dunn's road band.

 - Garth Brooks produced Highways & Dance Halls, the third album by his friend (and former guitarist) Ty England.